Skip to content

 • Build a test executable for performing unit testing of a capsule.

 A variant of an application may often only use slightly different build settings (for example, setting a compiler flag to include debug symbols), but in some cases the application logic may also be somewhat different (for example, use of some code that is specific to a certain target platform).
-Code RealTime provides a powerful mechanism, based on scripting, that allows you to build several variants of an application with minimal effort.
+Code RealTime provides a powerful mechanism, based on scripting, that allows you to build several variants of an application from that same sources with minimal effort.

 Dynamic Transformation Configurations